filakhtov/gentoo-use-docs/dev-libs/libusb.md

 # dev-libs/libusb

-### udev
-Pass the `--enable-udev` option to the configure script.

 ### debug
 Pass the `--enable-debug-log` option to the configure script.
+Unconditionally set `libusb` logging level to `DEBUG` so that all `INFO`, `WARNING` and `ERROR` messages will be printed.
+Note: it is NOT possible to request `DEBUG` level messages, despite there being a logging level for it.
+The author of libusb seems to consider this broken behaviour to be a feature.

+This flag should normally be disabled.

 ### doc
-Execute the `make docs` command from the `doc` source subdirectory.
+Execute the `make` command from the `doc` source subdirectory.
 Generate additional API documentation in an HTML format using the Doxygen tool and install it into the `/usr/share/doc/libusb-<VERSION>/html` directory.

 This flag can be safely disabled.